krishnan5307/DVC-Git-Versioning-demo-/README.md

 repeat this step for n number of data modified in data/data.txt

-## to go to that particualar chekout or data versinoing
+## to go to that particualar chekout or data versinoing or branch

       - git log   ## to see the versioning id in git and copy that id
       - git checkout <versioining id copied earlier: eg :14a8427d26b3041da94f44a1db322b6ebcc6245e >